amd/ryzen-ai-documentation/docs/inst.rst

 |
 |

 This release is compatible with IPU driver version >= 10.105.5.42.
-For the Ryzen AI PC with earlier IPU driver versions such as 10.105.5.38, please download the `IPU Driver <https://account.amd.com/en/forms/downloads/ryzen-ai-software-platform-xef.html?filename=ipu_stack_rel_silicon.zip>`_ and install it as below
+For Ryzen AI laptops with earlier IPU driver versions such as 10.105.5.38, please download the `IPU Driver <https://account.amd.com/en/forms/downloads/ryzen-ai-software-platform-xef.html?filename=ipu_stack_rel_silicon.zip>`_ and install it as explained below

 1. Extract the downloaded package ipu_stack_rel_silicon.zip
 2. Open a terminal in administrator mode and execute bat file ``.\amd_install_kipudrv.bat``